Riri0726/Market-Tycoon-Agency/DEPLOYMENT.md

 ## Troubleshooting

-- **Still seeing MIME errors?** Make sure you're accessing the deployed version, not the source files
+### MIME Type Error (text/html instead of application/javascript)

+**This means the server is serving source files instead of built files.**

+**Solution:**
+1. Make sure the app is **built and deployed** (check Actions tab)
+2. The base path in `vite.config.js` should be `/` for custom domains
+3. Clear browser cache and hard refresh (Ctrl+Shift+R)
+4. Wait a few minutes after deployment for DNS/propagation

+### Routes not working?
-- **Routes not working?** The 404.html file should handle this automatically
+- The 404.html file should handle this automatically
+- Make sure 404.html is in the dist folder after build

+### Assets not loading?
-- **Assets not loading?** Check that the base path in vite.config.js matches your repo name
+- Check that the base path in vite.config.js is correct:
+  - Custom domain: `/`
+  - GitHub subdomain: `/repo-name/`
+- Verify CNAME file is in the dist folder (for custom domains)